 • A DANGER indicates an immediate hazard that will result in severe personal injury or death.
-The color associated with Danger is RED.

-• A WARNING indicates an immediate hazard that could result in severe personal injury or death.
-The color associated with Warning is ORANGE.
+• A WARNING indicates an immediate hazard that can result in severe personal injury or death.

-• A CAUTION with the safety alert symbol indicates a hazard or unsafe practice that could result in minor personal injury.
-The color associated with Caution is YELLOW.
+A CAUTION with the safety alert symbol indicates a hazard or unsafe practice that can result in minor personal injury.